 Some years ago, I opened one of our nest boxes to find a House Sparrow sitting on her eggs.
 She quickly flew away.
 Something was unusual.
 She built her nest on top of a Tree Sparrow nest.
 I removed the aggressor’s nest, tossed it on the ground and crushed the eggs.
 Underneath the nest was a dead female Tree Swallow.
 Her head had been crushed in by the attacking beak of the aggressor.
 The Tree Swallow’s eggs were still intact.
 How horrible a death.

-For more information on House Sparrow attacks and management of this invasive, aggressive bird, click here.
+For more information on House Sparrow attacks and management of this invasive, aggressive bird, visit the Sialis website, they have much more detail.

 Identification of House Sparrow Nests and Eggs